 The Philippines is the largest Catholic country in Asia.
 People there are very religious, sometimes in a very traditional way.
 But religion in the Philippines does not correlate with oppression.
 Manila is one of the most LGBT-friendly cities in Asia, and the Philippines as a whole is very accepting.

 The great news is that it’s also incredibly cheap.
 Flights are inexpensive, and accommodation, food, drink, and entertainment are all at a fraction of the price you’d pay in Western countries.
 There is also plenty to do there, with a rich cultural history and thousands of islands to visit just short boat trips away.

-However, when it comes to tourists, there are few places where it is easier to be LGBT.
+There are few places where it is easier to be LGBT.
 Phuket is a hub of partying, debauchery, and carnal acceptance.
 The infamous Bangla Road bombard tourists with invitations to sex shows, both gay and straight.
 There are multiple drag shows every night.
 And you can be openly gay without fear of persecution.

 It is one of the most affordable locations I have ever visited, with everything from food to accommodation to shopping leaving you with surprisingly low bills.

 Bali is a strange case of an LGBT haven within a country that can be very oppressive of LGBT people.
 But, while Indonesia is for the most part a traditional Muslim country, Bali itself is not.
 And an hour flight away from capital city Jakarta, it can feel like a different country altogether, with a different language and strong acceptance of sexuality of all kinds.

 There are gay-only and gay-friendly hotels in Bali, and no one will bat an eyelid if they see you holding hands with your partner in the streets.
 LGBT tourists are welcomed with open arms and, while it’s tough knowing that not so far away LGBT people sometimes fear for their safety, Bali cannot be painted with the same brush.